-The Arizona Complete Health-Complete Care Plan Formulary, or Preferred Drug List (PDL), is a guide to available brand and generic drugs that are approved by the Food and Drug Administration (FDA) and covered through your prescription drug benefit.
-The PDL is available on the Arizona Complete Health-Complete Care Plan website at https://pharmacy.envolvehealth.com/content/dam/centene/envolve-pharmacy-solutions/pdfs/PDL/FORMULARY-ArizonaCompleteHealth\Integrated.pdf.
+The Arizona Complete Health-Complete Care Plan formulary, or Preferred Drug List (PDL), is a guide to available brand-name and generic drugs that are approved by the Food and Drug Administration (FDA) and covered through your prescription drug benefit.
+The PDL is available at azcompletehealth.com/members/medicaid/benefits-services/pharmacy.html.

 The PDL includes drugs available without prior authorization.
-Some medications require prior authorization or have limitations on age, dosage and maximum quantities.
-For some drugs, you must try another drug first - this is called step therapy.
+Some medications require prior authorization or have limitations on age, dosage, and maximum quantities.
+For some drugs, you must try another drug first.
+This is called step therapy (see below).

-Arizona Complete Health-Complete Care Plan will cover the drugs listed on our Preferred Drug List as long as they are medically necessary and appropriate.
-The Arizona Complete Health-Complete Care Plan PDL includes all medications covered on the related AHCCCS Preferred Drug List and include additional products that are safe and effective.
+Arizona Complete Health-Complete Care Plan will cover the drugs listed on our PDL as long as they are medically necessary and appropriate.
+The Arizona Complete Health-Complete Care Plan PDL includes all medications covered on the related AHCCCS PDL and includes additional products that are safe and effective.
 The PDL is not meant to be a complete list of the drugs covered under your prescription benefit.
 Not all dosage forms or strengths of a drug may be covered.

 The PDL is continually evaluated by the Arizona Complete Health-Complete Care Plan Pharmacy and Therapeutics (P&T) Committee to promote the appropriate and cost-effective use of medications.
-The Committee is made up of the Arizona Complete Health-Complete Care Plan Medical Director, Arizona Complete Health-Complete Care Plan Pharmacy Director, and several Arizona Complete Health-Complete Care Plan primary care physicians, pharmacists, and specialists.
+The committee is made up of the Arizona Complete Health-Complete Care Plan medical director, pharmacy director, and several plan PCPs, pharmacists, and specialists.
 Annual updates and major changes in the PDL are communicated to providers and members by direct mail (e.g. fax, email, mail), as needed.